b1tn3r/React-Todo-App/README.md

 # React Todo App

-A dynamic todos application with data persistence and authentication that uses ReactJS on the frontend and Firebase on the backend.
+A basic todos application with data persistence and authentication that uses ReactJS on the frontend and Firebase on the backend.

 ## Usage